-A couple of years ago, I discovered a comfrey salve that functions in this manner.
+A couple of years ago, I tried a comfrey salve that functions in this manner.
 I originally purchased it from a local herbalist-in-training and over time, have found it to be the most effective salve I have ever tried.

 My family and I have discovered that this comfrey salve works so well that we basically don’t use anything else when we have a skin problem, whether sunburn, bruise, insect bite, windburn, mild rash, or a kitchen scalding.
 In fact, anytime I bump or burn myself, I get this salve on the area as fast as possible as more often than not, it will prevent any sort of bruise or burn from forming.

 Fortunately, I put a generous amount of this comfrey salve on it fast and kept reapplying until the pain subsided (which took a while).
 Would you believe, the skin never turned that beet red/purple color that usually indicates a bad burn.
 What’s more, the skin never even peeled.

 Unfortunately, my herbalist friend is no longer making her homemade creations, so I’ve had to learn to make this comfrey salve myself.
 Fortunately, she generously shared her recipe with me so I can make and continue to use it.
 This turned out to be a good thing, as it is super easy to do even if you have little to no experience using herbs medicinally.

 Why Comfrey for a Salve?